paylex-eng/didou-say-yes-plz/README.md

 # didou-say-yes-plz
-a repo to ask to your crush if she/he wants to be your valentine
+A repo to ask your crush if she/he wants to be your valentine.

 ## Features
 - Interactive yes/no question prompt